 How to Edit a PDF Without Adobe Acrobat

-Here are some quick guides, based on your operating system of choice.
+Here are some quick guides on how to edit PDF files without Adobe Acrobat, based on your operating system of choice.

 How to Edit a PDF on Mac

 To edit a PDF on your Apple Mac computer, all you have to do is open Preview, Mac OS’s free PDF document viewer and editor.

 This tool will allow you to view PDF files and edit them as you please: add comments, sign them, highlight text, or even add text.